 Join this interactive workshop to:

-- How to develop a rational approach to efficient development of precision medicine
+- Our Axiomer A-->I editing platform - How to develop a rational approach to efficient development of precision medicine

 - Developing highly predictive preclinical models to improve the probability of success of precision medicines